Skip to main content

 3. Manage session state

-4. Stream tool outputs via SSE
+4. Return tool outputs via SSE

 See Implementation Guide for details.